haruosuz/codon/README.md

 Comput Struct Biotechnol J. 2015 May 4;13:352-7. doi: 10.1016/j.csbj.2015.04.005. eCollection 2015.
 Homology-independent metrics for comparative genomics.
 Coutinho TJ1, Franco GR1, Lobo FP2.
+In this review we compile several sequence metrics that do not rely on homology inference and can be used to compare nucleotide sequences and extract biologically meaningful information from them.
+These metrics comprise several compositional parameters calculated from sequence data alone, such as GC content, dinucleotide odds ratio, and several codon bias metrics.

 ----------
 ### tRNA